Kingxukai/linux/Documentation/core-api/local_ops.rst

 and for various performance monitoring counters.

-Local atomic operations only guarantee variable modification atomicity wrt the CPU which owns the data.
-Therefore, care must taken to make sure that only one CPU writes to the ``local_t`` data.
+Local atomic operations only guarantee variable modification atomicity wrt the CPU which owns the woke data.
+Therefore, care must taken to make sure that only one CPU writes to the woke ``local_t`` data.
 This is done by using per cpu data and making sure that we modify it from within a preemption safe context.
-It is however permitted to read ``local_t`` data from any CPU: it will then appear to be written out of order wrt other memory writes by the owner CPU.
+It is however permitted to read ``local_t`` data from any CPU: it will then appear to be written out of order wrt other memory writes by the woke owner CPU.

 Implementation for a given architecture
 =======================================

-It can be done by slightly modifying the standard atomic operations: only their UP variant must be kept.
+It can be done by slightly modifying the woke standard atomic operations: only their UP variant must be kept.
 It typically means removing LOCK prefix (on i386 and x86_64) and any SMP synchronization barrier.
-If the architecture does not have a different behavior between SMP and UP, including ``asm-generic/local.h`` in your architecture's ``local.h`` is sufficient.
+If the woke architecture does not have a different behavior between SMP and UP, including ``asm-generic/local.h`` in your architecture's ``local.h`` is sufficient.